passkeydeveloper/passkeys.dev/content/en/docs/reference/terms.md

 ## User Presence (UP)

 A test of User Presence (UP) is used to ensure the user is in local proximity to the authenticator during an authentication or credential creation ceremony.
-UP is often satisifed by pressing a button or metallic area of a security key, or interacting with a platform authenticator on a device.
+UP is often satisfied by pressing a button or metallic area of a security key, or interacting with a platform authenticator on a device.

 <a href="https://www.w3.org/TR/webauthn-2/#test-of-user-presence" target="_blank"><button type="button" class="btn btn-light">Spec Reference <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>

 ## User Verification (UV)

-User Verification (UV) requires the user to either perform a biometric guesture or enter the device PIN for the authenticator to authorize creation and use of the credential.
-In some cases, UV also satifies a test of [User Presence](#user-presence-up) (such as when the authenticator itself has a biometric built-in or the device PIN is entered directly into the authenticator).
+User Verification (UV) requires the user to either perform a biometric gesture or enter the device PIN for the authenticator to authorize creation and use of the credential.
+In some cases, UV also satisfies a test of [User Presence](#user-presence-up) (such as when the authenticator itself has a biometric built-in or the device PIN is entered directly into the authenticator).

 <a href="https://www.w3.org/TR/webauthn-2/#user-verification" target="_blank"><button type="button" class="btn btn-light">Spec Reference <i class="bi bi-box-arrow-up-right ms-2"></i></button></a>